apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 work.
 This too is an investment.
 The goal is to turn short term contributors into long term contributors.

 6. Create tutorials.
 If your project has a feature, then it needs a tutorial.
 These tutorials can also serve as marketing material.

+7. Office hours are incredibly useful.

 <br>